SavinaRoja/arkady/docs/index.rst

 Dependencies
 ------------

-Arkady is built leverage Python3's built-in `asyncio`, so it supports and requires use of Python3.5+.
+Arkady uses Python3's built-in `asyncio`, so it supports and requires use of Python3.5+.

 ZeroMQ_ is employed for socket communication, so pyzmq_ is required.